Comments on "Can quantum statistics help distinguish Dirac from Majorana neutrinos?" (arXiv:2402.05172 [hep-ph]): Abstract

 \section{Abstract}

 In a recent article~\cite{Akhmedov:2024}, the authors discuss the question ``whether quantum statistics can help distinguish between Dirac and Majorana neutrinos.''
-The paper aims to provide a critique of the results derived in our papers~\cite{Kim:2021dyj} and \cite{Kim:2023iwz}.
-One of the criticisms is related to our expression for differential decay rate for the back-to-back neutrino-antineutrino configuration in the decay $B^0 \to \mu^- \, \mu^+ \, \nu_\mu \, \overline{\nu}_\mu$.
+The paper contains, among other things, an unsubstantiated critique of the results derived in our papers ~\cite{Kim:2021dyj} and \cite{Kim:2023iwz}.
+One of the criticisms is related to results obtained using back-to-back kinematics in the $B^0$ meson differential decay rate.
 We show that the claim is wrong and point out how the correct result was obtained.
-The second criticism is related to the implementation of the anti-symmetrization as dictated by quantum statistics for Majorana neutrinos and antineutrinos (identical to neutrinos in this case).
-They have missed the point that our procedure holds when the neutrino and antineutrino remain undetected by the detector.
+The second criticism is related to the implementation of the anti-symmetrization as dictated by quantum statistics for Majorana neutrinos and antineutrinos (which are identical, by definition).
+Any direct observation of the neutrinos, as done in Ref.~\cite{Akhmedov:2024}, would project the neutrinos into distinguishable helicity states, thus nullifying all observable effects of quantum statistics.
+They have missed the point that our procedure holds when the neutrino-antineutrino remain undetected by the detector.
 In the back-to-back kinematic configuration, one can \textit{infer} the neutrino energies without directly detecting their identities.
 This smartly ensures that the quantum statistical effects are not erased.
-Their overriding assertion that our papers \cite{Kim:2021dyj} and \cite{Kim:2023iwz} are incorrect fails to recognize that in both \cite{Kim:2021dyj} and \cite{Kim:2023iwz} we also point out generic conditions under which the practical Dirac-Majorana confusion theorem holds. ``Clearly there is no confusion over confusion theorem.''
+Their overriding assertion that our papers \cite{Kim:2021dyj} and \cite{Kim:2023iwz} are incorrect fails to recognize that in both Ref.~\cite{Kim:2021dyj} and \cite{Kim:2023iwz} we also point out generic conditions under which the practical Dirac-Majorana confusion theorem holds. ``Clearly there is no confusion over confusion theorem.''